MarsDex-2045/MarsDex-Client/README.md

 - Accessing a contact page
 - Viewing more information about our company.
 ### Company
 ***Note:** We received a suggestion to lower the priority of the login & register mechanism.
-While there is a register page & login page, if you try to register/login, you'll be authenticated as MaMiCo automatically.*
+While there is a register page & login page and there are endpoints provided in the [server](https://git.ti.howest.be/TI/2020-2021/s3/project-ii/projects/groep-23/server) repository, if you try to register/login, you'll be authenticated as MaMiCo automatically.*

 Including all the features above, the following functions have been implemented:
 - Viewing the resources of your home colony *(Includes searching & sorting)*